Monthly Bulletin – December 2021

 Visa Open Connect Limited, to acquire control of The Currency Cloud Inc.

-CLOTHILDE V. HEWLETT • Commissioner of Financial Protection and Innovation
+CLOTHILDE V. HEWLETT • Commissioner of The Department of Financial Protection and Innovation

 The December 2021 Monthly Bulletin covers the month ended November 30, 2021.